 Tenkara is fishing simplicity itself.
 A long, up to 15 feet or so, very light telescopic rod, with the line attached directly to the rod tip.
 Flick out a fly, control the drift with rod and wait for a fish to jump on said fly.

-From my experience using a Tenkara rod over the last 6 or eight months, I can confirm that it can catch a lot of fish, and it can be a whole lot of fun.
+From my experience using a Tenkara rod over the last two years, I can confirm that it can catch a lot of fish, and it can be a whole lot of fun.